intel-iot-devkit/smart-video-workshop/object-detection/README.md

-# Object Detection with Intel® Computer Vision SDK
+# Object Detection with OpenVINO™ toolkit

-This tutorial uses a Single Shot MultiBox Detector (SSD) on a trained SqeezeNet* model to walk you through the basic steps of using two key components of the Intel® CV SDK: the Model Optimizer and Inference Engine.
+This tutorial uses a Single Shot MultiBox Detector (SSD) on a trained SqeezeNet* model to walk you through the basic steps of using two key components of the OpenVINO™ toolkit: the Model Optimizer and Inference Engine.

 Model optimizer takes pre-trained deep learning models and optimizes them for performance/space with conservative topology transformations.
 The biggest boost is from conversion to data types matching the hardware.